dzackgarza/Notes/Class_Notes/2019/Analysis/CourseNotes.md

 where equality is attained iff $a_n = \inner{x}{u_n} = a_n$.
 So this is the best approximation.

-> Hint: these are equalities, which are somehow simpler to show -- they necessarily involve direct computations.
+> Hint: the pieces that are equalities are somehow easier to show -- they necessarily involve direct computations.